-It is a requirement for the SEA to also consider potential interactions between the proposed rdWRMP19 and adaptive future schemes as well as with other plans and programmes, which could result in cumulative effects.
+It is a requirement for the SEA to also consider potential interactions between the proposed fWRMP19 and adaptive future schemes as well as with other plans and programmes, which could result in cumulative effects.

-Overall, it was concluded that there is a low risk arising for cumulative effects during construction of the schemes.
-The delivery dates of the schemes and infrastructure proposed mean that the potential for interactions is low and there is suitable mitigation to ensure that residual effects are not significant.

-During operation there is the potential for some schemes to interact and have impacts on the same water body.
-The majority of the interactions present a low risk to waterbodies, where the recommended mitigation, including CoPC and best practice for design, construction and operations, is likely to ensure that residual effects are not significant.
-Two schemes however interact (AFF-NGW-WRZ3-1053 and AFF-NGW-WRZ3-1068) and present a medium risk of cumulative adverse effects on the Upper Bedford Ouse Woburn Sands Groundwater Body, where further hydrogeological assessment to consider linkage between deep Lower Greensand aquifer and Upper Bedford Ouse Woburn Sands is required.
-It is also recommended that water levels/ flows in the Upper Bedford Ouse woburn Sands Groundwater Body are monitored and mitigation could include a hands-off flow condition to prevent abstraction if water levels/ flows drop below a certain level.
+The cumulative effects assessment found that there is a low risk arising for cumulative effects arising during construction as a result of the schemes proposed within the fWRMP19 (including adaptive futures).
+The phasing of new infrastructure and extended construction related mitigation such as detailed routing, traffic planning and management and limitation of works within peak periods/ times will minimise the potential cumulative effects identified.
+During operation the assessment predominantly found that there is a low risk for cumulative effects on sensitive receptors.
+However, a medium risk of cumulative negative effects was identified for the Upper Bedford Ouse Woburn Sands Groundwater Body as a result of interactions between AFF-NGW-WRZ3-1053 and AFF-NGW-WRZ3-1068.
+Further hydrogeological assessments required to consider linkage between deep Lower Greensand aquifer and Upper Bedford Ouse Woburn Sands.
+It is also recommended that water levels/ flows in the Upper Bedford Ouse Woburn Sands Groundwater Body are monitored and mitigation could include a hands-off flow condition to prevent abstraction if water levels/ flows drop below a certain level.

-During operation there is also the potential for some schemes to interact and have positive effects for the River Thames as a result of improved flow rates, improved habitats and chemistry.
+It should be noted that the assessment also identified that during operation there is also the potential for some schemes to interact and have positive effects for the River Thames as a result of improved flow rates, improved habitats and chemistry.

 Overall, it was concluded that there is the potential for some schemes to interact and have impacts on the same sensitive receptor.
 The delivery dates of the schemes and infrastructure proposed mean that the potential for interactions is low and there is suitable mitigation to ensure that residual effects are not significant.
-It will be important for any new visible infrastructure to be sensitively designed and adhere to the aims and policies of any relevant AONB Management Plan.